Jacob Stallings Player Props: Marlins vs. Red Sox

-On Tuesday, Jacob Stallings (batting .296 in his past 10 games) and the Miami Marlins face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 7:10 PM ET.
+The Miami Marlins, including Jacob Stallings (.410 on-base percentage in past 10 games, 131 points above season-long percentage), battle starter Brayan Bello and the Boston Red Sox at Fenway Park, Thursday at 6:10 PM ET.

-In his most recent game, he racked up three hits (going 3-for-4) against the Pirates.
+In his most recent appearance, he went 1-for-5 against the Red Sox.

 Jacob Stallings Game Info & Props vs. the Red Sox